danielusp/youtube-python/README.md

 $ ./run.sh
 ```

-Select an option and insert the video's YT ID
+Select an option and insert the video's *YouTube* ID or streaming *m3u8* url.

 ## Downloaded videos